-MANILA, Philippines?(UPDATE) Local stocks prices pulled back on Tuesday as the volatile overseas equity markets induced profit-taking.
+MANILA, Philippines—Local stock prices pulled back on Tuesday as the volatile overseas equity markets induced profit-taking.

 The industrial, holding firms and mining/oil counters were the most battered, declining by 1 percent, 1.84 percent and 2.55 percent, respectively.